KayAmy2207/Scyfin-media-bar/README.md

 * Design adapted for the **Scyfin** theme.
 * Rounded corners for all buttons.
 * Compatible with the latest versions of Jellyfin.
+* Functional on both PC and mobile devices.

 ## Installation